 “A lot of us here do,” he said of the Nathrop-area subdivision with about 200 homes nestled at the base of Mount Antero.
 In between the Collegiate Peaks Wilderness to the west and the subdivision, 6,000 acres in the San Isabel National Forest offer dispersed camping, mountain biking, creeks, and a variety of hikes, including the Colorado Trail and Browns Creek Falls, not to mention the beauty and solitude that many people who live here and visit enjoy.

-“In recent years, we have seen a definite increase in all uses of Browns Creek,” said Azzopardi, an Envision Recreation in Balance (RiB) Task Force member leading Browns Creek Alliance with neighbor Quinn MacLeod, who is the subdivision’s wildfire specialist.
+“In recent years, we have seen a definite increase in all uses of Browns Creek,” said Azzopardi, who is leading Browns Creek Alliance with neighbor Quinn MacLeod, the subdivision’s wildfire specialist.

 Azzopardi cites a growing number and size of campsites and campfires and says neighbors have grown concerned about the long-term sustainability of the Browns Creek Recreation Area.
 “A little education can improve visitors campsite and campfire etiquette,” he said.
 “This new volunteer group will support sustainable management of these public lands so they are available for future generations to enjoy.”

-Browns Creek and Raspberry Gulch are identified as a top priority area by the RiB program, which is working to maintain healthy public lands, quality user experiences and the economic benefits of tourism through a long-term planning strategy.
-About 60 people from 30 groups are working to achieve these goals as visitation and recreation use in Chaffee County grow.
-The program is led by Envision, the Greater Arkansas River Nature Association (GARNA) and the USFS and is supported by a Colorado Parks and Wildlife grant.
+Browns Creek and Raspberry Gulch are identified as a top priority area by the Recreation in Balance program, which works to maintain healthy public lands, quality user experiences and the economic benefits of tourism through a long-term planning strategy.

-“This data will be shared with the Forest Service and can be used to determine if the number of visitors is within the Browns Creek Recreation Area’s capacity, as well as confirm whether or not visitation continues to grow, and if so, by how much,” Azzopardi said.
+“This data can be used to determine if the number of visitors is within the Browns Creek Recreation Area’s capacity, as well as confirm whether or not visitation continues to grow, and if so, by how much,” Azzopardi said.

-Volunteers also are surveying and assessing dispersed campsites to determine if long-term sustainability can be improved.
+Volunteers also survey dispersed campsites using the Campsite Collector mobile app to determine if long-term sustainability can be improved.
 “Once sites have been ranked, less than ideal campsites may be mitigated or reconfigured while high-ranking, popular campsites may be hardened or improved,” he said.

-The Forest Service already is working with Southwest Conservation Corp to install buck-and-rail fencing in some popular sites to prevent their continued expansion into the forest.
-A future consideration may be to develop designated dispersed camping to better manage camping in the area, Azzopardi added.
+The Forest Service partnered with Southwest Conservation Corp to install buck-and-rail fencing in some popular sites to prevent their continued expansion into the forest.
+A future consideration may be to develop designated sites to better manage camping in the area, Azzopardi added.